 Companies scoring a zero for any or all of the above categories did not receive any citations or other violations within a given month.
 Essentially, any trucking company that has multiple zeroes in these categories can likely be considered a safe freight shipper in compliance with all FMCSA standards and regulatory requirement.

-If your Arkansas businesses transports bulk commodities like grain, gravel, or other loose materials, finding the right Hopper Bottom trucking company is key to efficient and secure shipping.
+If your Arkansas businesses transports bulk commodities like grain, gravel, or other loose materials, finding the right hopper bottom trucking company is key to efficient and secure shipping.

 Here are some things to keep in mind when looking for a Hopper Bottom carrier: